rastogiachyut/ruby-rails-interview-questions/README.md

 # Contributing

 Contributions are welcome.
 If you would like to correct an error or add new items to the checklist, feel free to create an issue and/or a PR.
-If you are interested in contributing regularly, drop me a line at the above e-mail to become a collaborator.
+If you are interested in contributing regularly, [drop me a line](https://dyjak.me/contact/) to become a collaborator.